gwt-plugins/gwt-eclipse-plugin/README.md

 * Use Eclipse Maven Import and import with recursion.
 * Select all the projects and import.

+### Target Definition
+The target defintion build is based off of the Google Cloud Tools.
+Follow their instructions to build.

 ## Thanks Sponsors
 Sponsors that provide man power and equipment to help get the job done.